-The diet a cat gets early in life will set the pace for his lifelong health and well-being.
+The diet a cat gets early in life will set the pace for its lifelong health and well-being.
 Your knowledge of cat food ingredients will help ensure not only longevity but the quality of life you want for your new family member.

 Although cats descend from desert creatures, fresh water is also essential to them, especially if they eat a dry food diet.

 Make sure you read cat food labels to know what you're feeding your new family member.
 You should review for weeks and months ahead until you feel secure in your knowledge.
 Once you learn to read cat food labels it will become a habit for life.

 A source of clean, fresh water is also vital to your cat's well-being.
 Although cats have descended from desert animals, they still need to be well-hydrated.